JoeAlexxxxx/3DLineReconstruction/README.md

-# 3D Line Resconstruction
+# 3D Line Reconstruction

-This is a public repository for 3D line resconstruction.
+This is a public repository for 3D line reconstruction.

 ## Features

-- Accurate 3D line segment clustering  with the support of probability model.
+- Accurate 3D line segment clustering  with the support of a probability model.
 - Robust triangulation is achieved by a universal framework that refines the 3D line with various forms of geometric consistency.

 ## CMake